-Cardiology and Respiratory Services
+Cardiology and Respiratory Outpatient Services

-The TSB Bank Cardiology Suite is located on the ground floor near the hospital's main entrance.
+The TSB Bank Cardiology Suite is located on the ground floor near the hospitals main entrance.

 - Transthoracic Echocardiograms (TTE)

-- Transoesophagal Echocardiograms (TOE)
+- Transoesophageal Echocardiograms (TOE)

-- Exercise Tolerance Tests (ETT) Holter Monitoring
+- Exercise Tolerance Tests (ETT)

-- Event Recorder Monitoring
+- Event Recorder Monitoring (EVR)

-- Myocardial Perfusion Scans
+- Myocardial Perfusion Scans (CPS & PPS)

 - Tilt Table Testing

 This is an ultrasound scan of the heart called a Transthoracic Echocardiogram (TTE).
-It assesses the stucture, function and size of your heart.
+It assesses the structure, function and size of your heart.
 A small hand held transducer, which sends out sound waves, is moved across your chest after gel has been applied.
-The transducer picks up the reflected sound waves and sends them to a computer which interperts the sound waves into an image of the heart walls and valves.
+The transducer picks up the reflected sound waves and sends them to a computer which interprets the sound waves into an image of the heart walls and valves.
 The test takes up to 45 mins and is performed by a cardiac sonographer.
 Echocardiograms are undertaken at the Taranaki Base Hospital only.

 Exercise Tolerance Test (ETT)

-Event Recorder Monitoring
+Event Recorder Monitoring (EVR)

-Myocardial Perfusion Scan
+Myocardial Perfusion Scan (CPS & PPS)